 Spasmodic dysphonia is difficulty speaking due to spasms (dystonia) of the muscles that control the vocal cords.

 The exact cause of spasmodic dysphonia is unknown.
 Sometimes it is triggered by psychological stress.
 Most cases result from a problem in the brain and nervous system that can affect the voice.
-The vocal cord muscles spasm.
-This causes the vocal cords to get too close or too far apart while a person is using the voice.
+The vocal cord muscles spasm, or contract, which causes the vocal cords to get too close or too far apart while a person is using their voice.

-Spasmodic dysphonia usually occurs between ages 30 and 51.
+Spasmodic dysphonia often occurs between ages 30 and 50.
 Women are more likely to be affected than men.

 Sometimes, the condition runs in the family.

 The voice is usually hoarse or grating.
 It may waver and pause.
-The voice may sound strained or strangled, and it may seem as if the speaker has to use extra effort (known as adductor dysphonia).
+The voice may sound strained or strangled, and it may seem as if the speaker has to use extra effort.
+This is known as adductor dysphonia.

-Sometimes, the voice is whispery or breathy (abductor dysphonia).
+Sometimes, the voice is whispery or breathy.
+This is known as abductor dysphonia.

 The problem may go away when the person laughs, whispers, speaks in a high-pitched voice, sings, or shouts.

-Some patients will have muscle tone problems in other parts of the body (such as writer's cramp).
+Some people have muscle tone problems in other parts of the body, such as writer's cramp.

-Patients with spasmodic dysphonia should see an ear, nose, and throat doctor to check for changes in the vocal cords and other brain or nervous system problems.
+An ear, nose, and throat doctor will check for changes in the vocal cords and other brain or nervous system problems.

 Botulinum toxin (Botox) treatments may help.
 Botulinum toxin comes from a certain type of bacteria.
 Very small amounts of this toxin may be injected into the muscles around the vocal cords.
 This treatment will often help for 3 to 4 months.

 Surgery to cut one of the nerves to the vocal cords has been used to treat spasmodic dysphonia, but it is not very effective.
 Other surgical treatments may improve symptoms in some people, but further evaluation is necessary.

-Brain stimulation may be useful in some patients.
+Brain stimulation may be useful in some people.

-Dysphonia - spasmodic
+Dysphonia - spasmodic; Speech disorder - spasmodic dysphonia

-Blitzer A, Alexander RE, Grant NN.
+Blitzer A, Kirke DN.
 Neurologic disorders of the larynx.
-In: Cummings CW, Flint PW, Haughey BH, et al, eds.
-Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, PA: Elsevier Mosby; 2010:chap 60.
+In: Flint PW, Francis HW, Haughey BH, et al, eds.
+Cummings Otolaryngology: Head and Neck Surgery.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 57.

-Review Date 5/28/2014
+Review Date 4/25/2022

-Updated by: Joseph V. Campellone, MD, Division of Neurology, Cooper University Hospital, Camden, NJ.
+Updated by: Joseph V. Campellone, MD, Department of Neurology, Cooper University Hospital, Camden, NJ.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.